 The Acquia certification program (now Acquia Academy) originally launched in March 2014, offers a useful benchmark that allows Drupal developers and the agencies they’re part of to validate their expertise and promote teams.
 More than being just a badge, it provides valuable differentiation—an edge enabling global agencies to stand out of a crowd, one often assumed by many to lack aptness or engineering prowess.

 Acquia Certifications + Drupal Outsourcing?

-With the world moving towards global delivery, end-clients often have concerns about the calibre and competence of global team members, their ability to match industry standards and certifications, quality assurance, security, and so on.
-As a fully-distributed agency that started over a decade ago, with 50+ team members today operating in The United States, The United Arab Emirates, India, Ethiopia, Japan (and counting), we know well the concerns and objections.
+With the world moving towards global delivery, end-clients often have concerns about the caliber and competence of global team members, their ability to match industry standards and certifications, quality assurance, security, and so on.
+As a fully-distributed agency that started over a decade ago, with 50+ team members today operating in The United States, The United Arab Emirates, India, Ethiopia, and Japan (and counting), we know well the concerns and objections.

 Offshore agencies and developers outside the US and Europe are often perceived by some as being inferior onshore resources.
 While there may be a number of factors that have contributed to this perception, speaking truth to power, there are many credible agencies in Drupal and highly talented developers who are denied opportunities due to this perception.

 Let’s consider this: when teams made up of adept men and women have what they need to succeed, with the right support system behind them, they rise to the occasion—regardless of where they come from.

 For agencies that practice global delivery, that are driven by a focus on excellence and invested in their clients’ success, certifications can help level the playing field.
 They help legitimize the expertise of their team members and their standing in the community (e.g. Drupal Grand Master status).
 Ultimately for global team members, this is about the validation of skills and a provided measure almost always requested by partners or end-clients.